raineorshine/html1-card-flip/README.md

-This is my card flip exercise.
+This is my AWESOME card flip exercise.

+I have changed the file!